yonis-hub/python_matplotib/README.md

 2. Download Python libs: `requirements.txt`

-3. Install dependency
+3. Install dependency:

-  a. `cd` to the directory where `requirements.txt` is located.
+   `cd` to the directory where `requirements.txt` is located.

-  b. activate your virtualenv.
+   activate your virtualenv.

-  c. run: `pip install -r requirements.txt` in your shell.
+   run: `pip install -r requirements.txt` in your shell.

 4. Run Jupyter Notebook for in depth analysis!